Criteria for Success

 Skills

-Create a personal narrative
+Create an individual narrative

 PhD programs invest in the professional and technical growth of their students.
 Get the committee excited about investing in you by opening your essay with a brief portrait of what drives you as a scientist or engineer.
 What research directions are you passionate about, and why?
 What do you picture yourself doing in 10 years?